drewlar/GitHub-User-Page/index.md

 }
 ```
 I like to share this detail, because it was only through practice and learning that many coders get to the level that they are now, and I am no exception.
 In my journey I went through many failures and successes, both are good teachers.
 From all my experience in life so far I  like to tell people I talk to that...
 >You shouldn't define yourself from your success but rather from your failures.
-The true you comes out when you encounter failure.
+Your true self is revealed when you encounter failure.

 #### Small Fun Detail: